Avoiding inheritance tax – how to reduce inheritance tax UK

 4. What is the 7-year rule in Inheritance Tax?

-If you die within seven years of making a gift, some or all of the money you gifted will count towards your inheritance tax bill.
+If you die seven years after making a gift, then all of the money will be exempt, and not included when calculating your inheritance tax bill.

 5. When does Inheritance tax have to be paid?

 Your executors need to pay the inheritance tax liability within six months following death.

 If the tax is not paid within this timescale, then a penalty may be applied to your estate.

 If you consider the UK to be your permanent home (i.e, you are UK Domiciled), IHT is payable on your worldwide assets.